SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 DATA(output_length) = type_descr_obj_inl_1->output_length.
 "5

-"In the following example, the type properties are retrieved "without casting.
+"In the following example, the type properties are retrieved "without cast.
 The data object has the type ref to "cl_abap_typedescr.
 See the hierarchy tree above.
 "The reference in the type description object references an "object from one of the classes CL_ABAP_ELEMDESCR, CL_ABAP_ENUMDESCR,